dsilvavinicius/i3d/README.md

 We tested the build steps stated above on Ubuntu 20.04.
 The prerequisites and setup remain the same, since all packages are available for both systems.
 We also provide a ```Makefile``` to cover the running of all scripts on step 6, defined above.

+### End Result

-SHADERed should show the following image:
+If everything works, SHADERed should show the following image:

 ![Double Torus](figs/double_torus.png "Double Torus")